Nullreff/redpile-old/docs/index.md

 Redpile
 =======

-Redpile is a high performance implementation of redstone for Minecraft.
+Redpile is a rethink of Redstone for Minecraft with more flexibility, speed and utility.
-It can be run from the command line or as a sub-process of a larger program.
+It can be run from the command line or as a standalone server that talks via sockets.
-When started, it creates a simulation of a Minecraft world focused solely on redstone.
-Commands are sent on the standard input and updates are received on the standard output.

 Installation
 ------------